resamsel/dbmanagr/README.md

   -j, --json            use JSON writer
   -x, --xml             use XML writer
   -a, --autocomplete    use autocomplete writer
+  -t, --test            use test writer
+  -S, --simplify        simplify the output
+  -N, --no-simplify     simplify the output
   -m LIMIT, --limit LIMIT
-                        Limit the results of the main query to this amount of rows
+                        limit the results of the main query to this amount of rows
   -f LOGFILE, --logfile LOGFILE
                         the file to log to